 Beyond science, there are numerous religions and meditation practices around the world that, over the centuries, have traced OBEs to spiritual causes.
 Hinduism, for example, supports the concept of astral projection and spiritual travel outside the body, as an effect of reaching a deep meditative state.

-Many pagan religions also believe it is possible to induce the spirit to separate from the body and explore the world on the astral plane.
+Many pagan religions also believe it can induce the spirit to separate from the body and explore the world on the astral plane.

 Many practitioners of New Age philosophy believe that the ability to travel to the astral spiritual realm is a natural human gift, which should be cultivated and developed through deep meditation.